top of page

 Success

-The Children’s Foundation understands that a youth finishing their education is key to changing the trajectory of their future.
+Youth finishing their education is often the key to changing the trajectory of their future.
 Ultimately education is proven to be one of the most critical social determinants of health.
-People with higher levels of education have better access to healthy physical environments, they tend to smoke less, to be more physically active and to have access to healthier foods.
-In many cases, education is key in breaking the cycle of poverty.
+People with higher levels of education have better access to healthy physical environments, they tend to smoke less, be more physically active, and have access to healthier foods.
+In many cases, education is key to breaking the cycle of poverty.

-The Children’s Foundation Reach for Success program creates equal opportunity for youth to pursue post-secondary education and achieve their goals by removing the financial barrier that is often prohibitive.
+The Children’s Foundation Reach for Success program creates equitable opportunity for youth to pursue post-secondary education and achieve their goals by removing the financial barrier that is often prohibitive.

 What is the difference between a Scholarship and Bursary?

 Scholarship – Financial support given to a student to offset the cost of tuition.
-Payments are made twice per year and issued directly to the institution.
-Scholarships are typically awarded based on community involvement, volunteerism and academic achievement.
+Payments are issued directly to the institution and typically awarded based on community involvement, volunteerism and academic achievement.
 Amounts range from $2500/yr and up – depending on funding available.

 Bursary – Financial support given to a student to offset the cost of textbooks, school supplies, rent, groceries and other living expenses.
-Payments are issued twice per year and made directly to the student.
-Bursaries are typically awarded based on financial need.
+Payments are made directly to the student and typically awarded based on financial need.
 Amounts range from $2000/yr and up, depending on funding available.

 Students may apply to The Children’s Foundation for both a scholarship and a bursary.